-Now isn’t this the cutest… an a la carte restaurant from a transformed transatlantic place for the Coventry Airport.
-The DC6 Diner is a 1950 aircraft which has been converted to a cozy restaurant that can house 40 people.
-Some of its offerings include Vampire gammon, Bomber T-bone steak a Bomber T-bone steak, Vampire gammon, 8oz Rapide steak or a Meteor marinade fillet.
+Now isn’t this the cutest… an a la carte restaurant from a transformed transatlantic place for the Coventry Airport?
+The DC6 Diner is a 1950 aircraft converted to a cozy restaurant that can house 40 people.
+Some of its offerings include Vampire gammon, Bomber T-bone steak, a Bomber T-bone steak, Vampire gammon, 8oz Rapide steak, or a Meteor marinade fillet.
 The man behind these strange names is Chef Tony Caunce.
 The cockpit is the restaurant’s cocktail bar.
 Diners can ask for assistance using a button above their heads.
-The airplane restaurant is part of the Airbase exhibition at Coventry Airport and has not been in air for three and a half years.
+The airplane restaurant is part of the Airbase exhibition at Coventry Airport and has not been in the air for three and a half years.

 READ: Dyson has designed a ventilator in 10 days and will soon produce 15,000 of them to help Covid-19 patients in the UK